noxxi/bioinfo-pseudotiming-somatic-hypermut/README.md

-This is the program which was used to generate the figures ... in paper ...
+This is the program which was used to generate the figures 5B and S3A in the paper "Regulation of the germinal center reaction and somatic hypermutation dynamics by homologous recombination" by Gianna Hirth, Carl-Magnus Svensson, Katrin Böttcher, Steffen Ullrich, Marc Thilo Figge and Berit Jungnickel.

 Input files are in FASTA format.
 The first sequence is used as a consensus while the following sequences are variants of this consensus sequence